 Casey Krueger, PhD

-Dr. Krueger received her bachelor’s degree in psychology from Georgetown University and her doctorate in clinical psychology from the California School of Professional Psychology.
+Dr. Krueger, our lead psychologist, received her bachelor’s degree in psychology from Georgetown University and her doctorate in clinical psychology from the California School of Professional Psychology.
 She completed her postdoctoral fellowship in neuropsychology at the University of California, San Francisco Memory & Aging Center.
 She provides neurodevelopmental, psychological, and neuropsychological evaluations for diagnostic and treatment planning purposes.
 Services are provided to infants and children with developmental and behavioral difficulties.
 Research interests include alterations in executive functioning and neurodevelopmental outcomes of children with metabolic disorders.

 Ryan Lucash, PhD